-PHYS-463 Computational guantum physics Carleo Giuseppe Cursus Sem. Туре Language of English Ingphys MA2, MA4 Opt. teaching Englion Physicien MA2, MA4 Opt.
-Credits Session Semester Exam Workload Weeks Hours Courses Exercises Number of positions 4 Summer Spring Oral 120h 14 4 weekly 2 weekly 2 weekly Summary The numerical simulation of quantum systems plays a central role in modern physics.
+PHYS-463 Computational quantum physics Carleo Giuseppe Cursus Sem. Туре Ingphys MA2, MA4 Opt.
+Minor in Quantum Science and Engineering E Opt.
+Physicien MA2, MA4 Opt.
+Quantum Science and Engineering MA2 Opt.
+Summary The numerical simulation of quantum systems plays a central role in modern physics.
 This course gives an introduction to key simulation approaches, through lectures and practical programming exercises.
 Simulation methods based both on classical and quantum computers will be presented.
 Content 1.
 Single-particle Problems: Numerical solutions of the Schroedinger equation, Numerov's integration, the split operator method 2.
 Quantum Spin Models: Choice and representations of basis sets for the many-body problem, the Trotter decompososition for real and imaginary-time evolution 3.
 Electronic Structure: Second Quantization, Full Configuration Interaction, Hartree-Fock, Density Functional Theory 4.
-Variational Methods: Variational Monte Carlo and Machine Learning Techniques, Tensor Networks and Matrix Product States 5.
-Quantum Monte Carlo Methods: Path Integral Monte Carlo at finite and zero temperature, Fixed Node approximation 6.
-Quantum Computing: Quantum simulation on a quantum computer, Adiabatic State preparation, Variational Quantum Eigensolver Keywords Quantum simulation, Variational Monte Carlo, Machine Learning in Physics, Tensor Networks, Density Functional Theory, Lanczos, Path Integral Monte Carlo, Quantum Computing, Second Quantization Learning Prerequisites Required courses A solid understanding of quantum mechanics (I and II) is required.
+Variational Methods: Variational Monte Carlo.
+Machine Learning Based Techniques, Time-dependent Variational Approaches 5.
+Quantum Monte Carlo Methods: Path Integral Monte Carlo at finite and zero temperature 6.
+Quantum Computing: Quantum simulation on a quantum computer, Adiabatic State preparation, Variational Quantum Eigensolver Keywords Quantum simulation, Variational Monte Carlo, Machine Learning in Physics, Density Functional Theory, Lanczos, Path Integral Monte Carlo, Quantum Computing, Second Quantization, Time-Dependent Variational Principle Learning Prerequisites Required courses A solid understanding of quantum mechanics (I and II) is required.
 Students should have a good working knowledge of at least one common programming language (Python, C, C++, Fortran, Julia...).
 Knowledge of Matlab is typically sufficient, but it is strongly advised to be familiar with Python, since the exercises will be typically presented and discussed in Python.
-Recommended courses The following courses are recommended but not compulsory PHYS-403 - Computer simulation of physical systems I, highly recommended to get an introduction to simulation paradigms for physical systems To have a broader view of the importance of the problems attacked during the course, it is also suggested to attend the following courses PHYS-419 - Solid State Physics III PHYS-425 - Quantum Physics III PHYS-641 - Quantum Information and Quantum Computing Learning Outcomes By the end of the course, the student must be able to: - Model a quantum problem through numerical tools - Identify suitable algorithms to solve or approximately solve a certain quantum problem - Discuss the limitations of a given algorithm - Carry out computer simulations Teaching methods Ex cathedra with exercises Expected student activities Practical assignments will be given every week.
+Recommended courses Number of positions By the end of the course, the student must be able to: - Model a quantum problem through numerical tools - Identify suitable algorithms to solve or approximately solve a certain quantum problem - Discuss the limitations of a given algorithm - Carry out computer simulations Teaching methods Ex cathedra with exercises Expected student activities Practical assignments will be given every week.
 Solutions to the assignements will be handed out and the homework will not be graded.
 It is strongly advised however to make the effort to do the homework weekly, since the final exam will also evaluate the understanding of the practical implementation aspects of the computational methods.
 Assessment methods The course is graded through an oral exam.
 The oral exam will assess both the general theory as well as the understanding of the practical implementation of the algorithms, as presented during the practical weekly exercises.
-Resources Bibliography Suggested books to acquire a broader view on the topics discussed in the lecture notes "Quantum Monte Carlo Approaches for Correlated Systems", F. Becca & S. Sorella, (Cambridge University Press, 2017) "Computational Physics", J. M. Thijssen, (Cambridge University Press) "Statistical Mechanics: Algorithms and Computations", W. Krauth, (Oxford Master Series in Physics)
+Resources Bibliography Suggested books to acquire a broader view on the topics discussed in the lecture notes "Quantum Monte Carlo Approaches for Correlated Systems", F. Becca & S. Sorella, (Cambridge University Press, 2017) "Computational Physics", J. M. Thijssen, (Cambridge University Press) "Statistical Mechanics: Algorithms and Computations", W. Krauth, (Oxford Master Series in Physics) Moodle Link • https://go.epfl.ch/PHYS-463